jessmed749/Longhorn-Network/README.md

 ### Suggestions for `StudentGraph`

 The `StudentGraph` class is intentionally left for you to design and implement.
-This component is critical for both pod formation (using Prim’s algorithm) and referral path finding (using Dijkstra’s algorithm).
+This component is critical for both   formation (using Prim’s algorithm) and referral path finding (using Dijkstra’s algorithm).
 Follow the steps below to implement it effectively.

 ---